sizovs/sizovs.github.io/_posts/2020-03-26-developers-dont-need-ping-pong-tables.md

 When the work is meaningless, it's only a question of time when developers will find the true meaning of work.
 The culmination will be your corporate blog re-implemented using a reactive microservice architecture.

-It doesn't matter if you send rockets to space or keep a legacy accounting software alive. **To reinforce the sense of purpose at work:**
+It doesn't matter if you send rockets to space or keep a legacy accounting software alive. **To reinforce the sense of purpose:**

 * Develop psychological ownership.
 Psychological ownership is when an individual feels psychologically tied to something.
 Working in a stable, long-lived team builds a sense of belonging.
 Responsibility for a single codebase builds a sense of ownership.
 Serving one customer grows into meaningful relationships, empathy, and trust.
 Caring for things that matter to us is endowed with purpose.